remko/pycotap/README.md

   are printed as they come in, the consumers can directly display results while the tests are run.
 - ... only contains a TAP reporter, so no parsers, no frameworks, no dependencies, ...
+- ... is configurable: you can choose how you want the test output and test result diagnostics to end up in your TAP output (as TAP diagnostics, YAML blocks, or attachments).
+The defaults are optimized for a [Jenkins](http://jenkins-ci.org) based flow.

 ## Installation